 Physical Infrastructure

-Physical infrastructure features include drydock and floating dock facilities, ship lifts, gridirons, and straddle carriers.
+Physical infrastructure features include drydock and floating dock facilities, gridirons, ship lifts, straddle carriers and automated guided vehicles.
 The features are depicted in Figure 4.8.
-Note that “ship lift” and “straddle carrier” are modelled as HarbourFacility features with a category attribute, due to current GI Registry conceptual limitations on the use of these concepts.
+Note that 'ship lift', 'straddle carrier' and 'automated guided vehicle' are modelled as HarbourFacility features with a category attribute, due to current GI Registry conceptual limitations on the reuse of these concepts.